vikchupak/AWS/services/kms/cseVsSse.md

   - You set policies to set granular permissions and manage the key
 - **SSE-C** `Server-Side Encription with Customer-provided Keys`
   - Use `own keys` stored and managed on client side
-  - Client provides the encryption key with every request
+  - Client provides the encryption key **(DEK like)** with every request
+  - AWS creates cryptographic hash of your key
+    - It salts the key and hashes it
+    - The hash is stored as part of the object metadata in S3
-  - AWS S3 uses this key to encrypt/decrypt data
+  - AWS S3 uses the key to encrypt/decrypt data
   - AWS does not store the key — only uses it in memory
   - No policies as keys are NOT in AWS